 The computer carries an emergency abort pyro channel.
 Should the vehicle veer off course during powered flight, Signal will terminate the flight by deploying parachutes on the dedicated abort pyro channel.
 The software will be forced into landing configuration, and upon touchdown will dump all flight data to the Micro SD card.

 In-flight data logging takes place at 40Hz.
 Vectoring output, vehicle orientation, altitude, velocity, acceleration, and several other data points are recorded using a custom protocol to a high-speed flash chip.
 Upon landing detection, Signal creates a new CSV file on the micro SD card, dumping flight data into it.
 Once the data is verified to match, the flash chip is cleared and Signal is ready to fly again.
 A 1GB Micro SD card can store hundreds of flights before it must be cleared.
 Flight settings are programable via a settings file on the removable Micro SD card, where in-flight data is also stored.

 The Signal flight computer does not carry any GPS equipment.
-This is done in order to avoid confusion or concern about point-based guidance.
-The computer only aims to keep the rocket stable, and without GPS, cannot target a specific location.
+The computer only aims to keep the rocket vertically stable off of the launch pad.

 Purchase the first revision of Signal Avionics here:

-For general questions about the system, please fill out the contact form at the bottom of the About page.
+For general questions about the system, please fill out the contact form here.